-Every now and then throughout or before your launch you can send an email to your main list – almost like a check-in to say, “Hey, we’re doing some crazy stuff over on this list – want to know more?
+Every now and then throughout or before your launch, you can send an email to your main list – almost like a check-in to say, “Hey, we’re doing some crazy stuff over on this list – want to know more?
 Oooo I bet you do!”

-Why #3 Is The BEST Way To Keep Your Subscribers
+Why #3 Is The Best Way To Keep Your Subscribers

-Allow people to raise their hand – this empowers them and helps them learn to click your offers.
+Allow people to raise their hands – this empowers them and helps them learn to click your offers.
 I’ve had people I never expected to – raise their hands, join the interest list – and then become clients.